 Little Red School House/LREI

 New York, NY 10014

 PLEASE understand that submitting a book for review DOES NOT GUARANTEE a posted review on the Reading Rants site.
 Please DO NOT send me follow-up emails asking when I plan to review the book you have submitted or it will not only go to the bottom of the pile, but probably to the nearest used-book seller.
-(You can see that I have obviously been traumatized by this sort of thing in the past:)

 *Please note that I do not review self published works in either paper or electronic form.
 I am a member of Netgalley, and am open to review requests of e-books from that site.*